kishan254/lets_take_a_quiz/README.md

 This was a simple generic game that has 3 questions with a timer in it

-I have not managed to successfully showcase my scores at the end but I am hoping to get some help and try to ammend my code
+PLEASE NOTE: I have not managed to successfully showcase my scores at the end of the quiz but I am hoping to get some help and try to ammend my code

 # Links to the project